 If you’re selling a product, you want people to see it.
 A picture tells a thousand words, a video has the power to tell a whole lot more.
-There may be barriers to getting people to buy your product though.
-If it is a new concept or a little complex, people will need to see how it works to understand how it can be of use to them.
+There may be barriers to people buying your product – if it is a new concept or a little complex, people will need to see how it works to understand how it can be of use to them.

-- If it is a product aimed at a particular segment of the market, it may need to be shown in use with an aspirational setting or market sector to engage the right type of purchaser.
+- If your product is aimed at a particular segment of the market, it may need to be shown in use with an aspirational setting or market sector to engage the right type of purchaser

 Does a product video have to be a physical product?

 Not at all.
 For instance software is a product but doesn’t lend itself well to ‘being filmed’ and needs more explanation around the way it works and the solutions it brings.
-Additonally digital products by their nature are often subject to updates and changes, which means if the product is filmed it date stamps the video.
-With an animated representation the illustration of the product is less specific and has better longevity and is easier to update.
+Additionally, digital products by their nature are often subject to updates and changes, which means if the product is filmed it date stamps the video.
+An animated illustration of the product is less specific, has better longevity and is easier to update.